Upper Mustang Circuit

 Details

-Our Upper Mustang itinerary has been carefully designed to explore the quieter areas of Upper Mustang and in most places to stay away from the new road.
-We approach Lo Manthang on the west side of the Kali Gandaki and descend on the less visited east side of this valley.
+Our Upper Mustang Circuit itinerary has been carefully designed to explore the quieter areas of Upper Mustang and, in most places, to stay away from the main road from Jomsom to Lo Manthang.

 Route Map